sobhan-moosavi/sobhan-moosavi.github.io/_datasets/2019_traffic_weather_events.md

 ## Weather Events
-Weather event is a spatiotemporal entity, where such entity is associated with location and time.
-Following is the description of available traffic event types:
+Weather event is a spatiotemporal entity, where such an entity is associated with location and time.
+Following is the description of available weather event types:

 * __Severe-Cold__: The case of having extremely low temperature, with temperature below *-23.7* degrees of Celsius.
 * __Fog__: The case where there is low visibility condition as result of *fog* or *haze*.